 A panel is one of the essential raw materials used in producing printed circuit boards.
 The size of the panel used is necessary when calculating the overall cost of a PCB.
 Boards that take up a lower panel area will cost less.
 Also, those that use panels that fit better will be less costly.

-5.4 The Quantity of Pieces Produced
+5.4 The Number of Pieces Produced

 The quantity of the pieces required is critical because it determines the method of production to be used.
 Mass production of PCBs involves the use of efficient and automated processes that reduce the cost significantly.